raynsj/FITE2010-token-as-a-subscription/README.md

 - **Access Control:** Critical functions are restricted to the contract owner or the authorized token contract, protecting against unauthorized actions.
 - **Funds Handling:** The owner can withdraw funds to a designated payment receiver address.

-This contract ensures that only legitimate, paid users can access subscription credentials, and it integrates seamlessly with the rest of the system for secure and efficient subscription management.
+> This contract ensures that only legitimate, paid users can access subscription credentials, and it integrates seamlessly with the rest of the system for secure and efficient subscription management.

+---

-## Project Setup
+## 🚀 Project Setup

-1. Clone this repository
+**1. Clone this repository**

 ```bash
 git clone https://github.com/raynsj/FITE2010-token-as-a-subscription.git
 cd FITE2010-token-as-a-subscription
 ```

-2. Install packages
+**2. Install packages**

 ```bash
 npm init
 npm install --save-dev hardhat@2.22.19 @nomicfoundation/hardhat-chai-matchers@2.0.8 chai@4.5.0 @nomicfoundation/hardhat-ethers@3.0.8 ethers@6.13.5 @openzeppelin/contracts@4.7.3
 ```

-3. Compile and test contracts
+**3. Compile and test contracts**

 ```bash
 npx hardhat compile
 npx hardhat test
 ```

-**Expected Test Coverage:**
+---

+## ✅ Expected Test Coverage

 ```
   SharedSubscriptionToken